redhat-cip/software-factory/docs/deploy.rst

 the LXC containers, umount the aufs mounts, delete the bridge and clean iptables.

 If you need to start a SF instance (previous bootstrapped with *init*) use the *start* argument.
-This will create the bridge, mount the aufs mount, start the containers and setup the iptables rules.
+This will create the bridge, mount the overlayfs mount, start the containers and setup the iptables rules.

 The *destroy* argument should be only used if you don't care about the data you stored on your SF instance (projects, issues, ...).
-Indeed data on the aufs directories will be destroyed.
+Indeed data on the overlayfs directories will be destroyed.

 The default admin user
 ----------------------